 When using your cell phone, just keep the shielded flip cover between your body and radiation-emitting mobile device.
 There is no shielding in the back of the cover so there is no interference with the wireless connection when you are on the phone talking.

 - Speak on the phone as you normally would.
-Voice and sound quality will not be affected since the microphone is on the bottom of your phone and there is a small opening for sound to reach your ear.
-The person you are speaking to will hear you clearly and there will be no reduction in your ability to hear them.
+Voice and sound quality will not be affected since the microphone is unobstructed on the bottom of your phone and a small opening over the ear speaker allows you to hear perfectly.

 - If you put your phone in your pocket, purse or bag, keep the shielded front cover closed and facing towards your body.
 This creates a barrier to block emissions from your device to your body.